 Unfortunately, while the body is able to regenerate hair, nails, and even brain cells, it cannot regrow enamel.
 The reason that you can’t regrow tooth enamel is that it’s not a living tissue, although it is one of the hardest substances in the world.
 However, even though you can’t regrow enamel, you CAN remineralize it.
 Using products that push calcium and phosphates back into the tooth can help to make the enamel harder.
 In fact, the most important chemical component of this process is fluoride.
 While acid pushes these important minerals out of your enamel, fluoride forces them right back in.
 You can get fluoride through the water you drink, by using special fluoride-enhanced mouthwashes, or by asking your dentist to provide a fluoride-based film that acts as a temporary substitute for enamel.

 Adding more fluoride to your hygiene routine is a great way to start to prevent your enamel from eroding and enhance the remineralization of your teeth.
-You can also cut down on the amount of acidic foods and drinks that you consume, as well as rinse your mouth with water right after eating to decrease the acidity of your dental environment.
+You can also cut down on the number of acidic foods and drinks that you consume, as well as rinse your mouth with water right after eating to decrease the acidity of your dental environment.
 Finally, using an electronic toothbrush may help protect your enamel since you won’t be so tempted to press hard against your teeth and disrupt the mineralization process.

 Your tooth enamel is one of the most important substances in your body.
 Taking the time and energy to care for it properly will pay impressive dividends in the long run.